All Episodes

 And I'm trying to do my little part to see to it that those who come after me have the same opportunity when they were born.

-I don't want to see a country that's that's that's not recognizable uh some years from now versus the one I was born into because somebody didn't take a stand about the role of the Supreme Court or some of these other issues.
+I don't want to see a country that's that's not recognizable some years from now versus the one I was born into because somebody didn't take a stand about the role of the Supreme Court or some of these other issues.

-There's one issue out there that matters, we're gonna take care of this issue, and that's the big thing.
+We're going to take care of this issue, and that's the big thing.

-And I agree with the big issue, but there are others, and there's a hopefully a long future uh for this country.
+And I agree with the big issue, but there are others, and there's a hopefully a long future for this country.

-Because that's generally there are exceptions to everything, but that's generally how things get done.
+Because that's generally, there are exceptions to everything, but that's generally how things get done.

 And this has taken a long time to do, but we've now done it.